 Hilton could have done better, too, by sending her a confirmation for the reservation and the cancellation and training its employees to clearly state their policies instead of just assuring customers that everything would be OK.

 This is not an easy case.
 It looks as if Baker-Miller could have done a few things to avoid this big bill: getting a written confirmation from Hilton for the reservation and the cancellation; reviewing their group cancellation policy and allowing the hotel to resolve the problem first before disputing the Amex bill.
+(Here’s how to book the best hotel at an affordable rate.)

 I’m sympathetic to this bride’s problem and would like to help.
 But I’m not sure what I can do.
 Contacting Hilton might persuade it to fork over this newlywed’s $3k, but someone else slept in those rooms.
 Shouldn’t someone else pay for them?
+(Here’s what to do if you stayed in a terrible hotel and want a refund.)

-Update (9/15): After some back-and-forth between the hotel, the bride and me, Baker-Miller accepted a $1,182 refund from Hilton, according to the hotel.
+(9/15): After some back-and-forth between the hotel, the bride and me, Baker-Miller accepted a $1,182 refund from Hilton, according to the hotel.
 That’s a 50 percent refund.